itskartike910/qr_code_sg/README.md

-# QR Code Scanner and Generator
+# QR Code Scanner and Generator App

 An android application which scans the qr code and make the link copyable to clipboard, and a qr code gnerator which generates the qr code using input text or links.
+This app is made with flutter sdk and Dart language.

 ## Getting Started